sicaril/BaymaxTools/README.md

 # Baymax Tools
 BaymaxTools is a feature code extraction and search plug-in for x64dbg debugger.
 The main functions are:
-1. Parse assembly instructions and extract feature codes according to user Settings;
+1. parsing assembly instructions and extracting corresponding feature codes according to user's settings.
+2;
-2. Feature code items can be quickly searched in the process memory (6~10 times faster than the ordinary memory search tool);
+2. process memory can be quickly searched for feature code entries (6 to 10 times faster than ordinary memory search tools) ;
-3. Can better parse debug process memory space (better effect than x64dbg), can be more convenient by type memory retrieval.
+3. better parsing of the memory space of the process being debugged (better than x64dbg), including parsing shadowDll, and more convenient memory search by type;
+4. support for searching assembly instructions, and compiled instructions can be converted to feature code for searching;
+5. support for searching for strings (UNICODE\ASCII\UTF-8).
+6;
+6. can search for VM-protected instructions;

 ## Description: